PyTorch Hub – a place where researchers and developers can upload and use pre-trained models.

 PyTorch Hub, as an API and workflow for research reproducibility, allows researchers and engineers to quickly publish pre-trained models to a Github repository.
-According to Facebook, this will foster the research within machine learning by allowing researchers and developers to have plug&play models.
+This will foster the research within machine learning by allowing researchers and developers to have plug&play models.

 A model can be published to PyTorch Hub by creating a hubconf.py file and upload it to Github. hubconf.py is a simple python file which contains python functions that load a pre-trained model.
 These functions called “entrypoints” define the input and output of the model and one hubconf.py file can contain multiple entrypoints.